Skip to content

 Parametric Models

 Unlike Kaplan-Meier, parametric models can extrapolate to predict survival for future, unseen time periods.
+Provided the model fits well.

 Use cases: